hwcwy/brainfuck/README.md

 ```
 $ ./brainfuck --help
 Usage:
-[code]               Use the last argument as the code
+[code]               Use an argument as the code
 -f [path]            Read code from a file
 --REPL | --repl      Start in REPL mode
 --bulk               Bulk output mode